nibtr/1brc-rs/README.md

 - I kinda want to dive deeper in manual SIMD, but maybe it's for a future improvement.
 Plus, my knowledge on the topic is also limited so it will take some time.
-(I'm using `memchr`, this uses SIMD under the hood I think).
+(I'm using `libc::memchr`, this uses SIMD under the hood I think).
 - The latest hashing is kinda mix and match of [thomaswue's version](https://github.com/gunnarmorling/1brc/blob/main/src/main/java/dev/morling/onebrc/CalculateAverage_thomaswue.java#L239).
 I still can't understand his solution clearly lol.